christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (c) Apollonius of Tyre was married to the daughter of a king of Libya, who was Cleopatra Selene aka Drusilla (aka Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Julia Ourania of Parthia aka Philo of Alexandria.
 Drusilla was the wife of Azizus who was her brother Juba II (Alexander Helios aka Alexander (son of King Herod)) aka Gaius Julius Alexander, Herodian Prince of Judaea aka Alexander Lysimachus aka Alexander the Alabarch aka Tiberius Julius Alexander Major aka (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania aka Phraates V (the “King of Kings”) aka Monobazus I King of Adiabene).\
 https://en.wikipedia.org/wiki/Apollonius_of_Tyre_(philosopher)\
 https://en.wikipedia.org/wiki/Apollonius_of_Tyre\
-So, Alexander was also Apollonius of Tyre.
+So, Alexander aka Juba II was also Apollonius of Tyre.
+Juba II carried the title "Rex Literatissimus" which can be translated as "Most Learned King" or "The Most Scholarly King".
+He was known as a philosopher.
 Is Apollonius of Tyre the same person as Apollonius of Tyana?
 This would make Apollonius of Tyana the brother-husband of Philo of Alexandria and the father of Josephus.
 These three created the core of Christianity.

 #### 3 Rome on the Bosphorus?